 The English language words Effect and Affect sound similar but have different meanings, as I shall explain, using British English examples.

-Effect is a noun meaning the change caused by something else.
+Effect as a noun means the change caused by something else.
 "Cause and effect" is a common phrase describing the fact that actions produce consequences.
+Affect is a verb meaning to produce a change in something or someone else.

 "The cancellation of the cricket match was the effect of heavy rain."